mojaloop/settlements-bc/docs/flows/README.md

 ### Settlement Transfer Model
 A Settlement Transfer is the data object shared between the Settlement service and the service that it interacts with (e.g. Central-Ledger or the Transfers BC).
 The table below gives a view of the Settlement Transfer fields:

-> TODO @jason Add detailed section on what the settlement matrix generation even does

 | Field              | Definition                         | Description                                                                                                                                          |
 |--------------------|------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|